tomwhartung/always_learning_computer_graphics/mdn/notes/4-canvas_with_sliders.md

 (*) Actually running 'npm run lint` reports a new error in `Canvas.tsx`, but I am not using that file, yet.

+# 4. Update Code So That the Image Reflects the Values of the Four Sliders

+- [x] 1.
+Migrate code from `scripts.js` in Project 1 to `src/App.tsx` in Project 4
+  - [x] 1.1.
+Create a `GrojaesqueImageCard` component with code for random image
+  - [x] 1.2.
+Update names of variables to make sense with our goal
+- [x] 2.
+Update to use sliders to set the ranges used for the random colors
+  - [x] 2.1.
+First slider: sets the percentage of opacity - the `opacityPct`
+  - [x] 2.2.
+Second slider: sets amount of Blue versus Yellow
+  - [x] 2.3.
+Third slider: sets amount of Green versus Red
+  - [x] 2.4.
+Fourth slider: sets amount of Blue and Yellow versus Green and Red